Key Takeaways:

 While both serve to protect creators and their creations, they each represent a unique approach to the rights and permissions associated with content.

-• It offers a range of permissions from liberal to restrictive, based on what the creator chooses.
+A set of public domain status that allow creators to grant some rights to the public while retaining others.
+It offers a range of permissions from liberal to restrictive, based on what the creator chooses.

-• Copyright: A legal right that grants the creator of an original work exclusive rights to its use and distribution.
+A legal right that grants the original author of an original work exclusive rights to its use and distribution.
+It automatically applies once the work is created and fixed in a tangible form.

 • Copyright: To give creators control over their intellectual property, ensuring they can benefit from it and decide who can use, share, or modify it.